pinkpong111/network-architecture-theory/README.md

 - Causal mechanism: unknown — only estimable
 - Example: empirical heuristics, pattern-based operations without mechanistic explanation
 - Handling: operate without explanation; escalate only on performance degradation

+> **Boundary clarification:** High-Context is a problem of *criterion ambiguity* — multiple legitimate conclusions compete.
+Tacit Knowledge is a problem of *mechanism opacity* — the conclusion may be stable and singular, but why it works is a black box.
+A datum that is both interpretable and mechanistically opaque should be classified by its primary operational challenge: if competing conclusions require resolution, it is High-Context; if it operates stably without explanation, it is Tacit.

 **Why Tacit Knowledge is a permanent category, not a temporary one**